stephenlombardi/stephenlombardi.github.io/_pages/about.md

 # About me

 I'm a Research Scientist working at Facebook Reality Labs, Pittsburgh.
-I'm working on techniques to render and animate photorealistic virtual humans in real time.
+I'm working on creating techniques to [render and animate photorealistic virtual humans in real time](https://www.wired.com/story/facebook-oculus-codec-avatars-vr/).
 To do this, I'm combining ideas from computer graphics, computer vision, and machine learning.
 I got my Ph.D. in 2016 from Drexel University, advised by [Ko Nishino](https://vision.ist.i.kyoto-u.ac.jp/), and I got my Bachelor's degree in 2009 from The College of New Jersey.

 ## Recent Projects